Wednesday’s Insider Report: Companies insiders are buying and selling

 Featured below are companies that have experienced recent insider trading activity in the public market through their direct and indirect ownerships.

-On Aug.
-21, president and chief executive officer Christian Bayle purchased 10,000 shares at an average price per share of $22.391, lifting his portfolio's holdings to 460,000 shares.
+On Sept.
+7, chief operating officer Dan McGrath purchased 10,000 shares at an average price per share of $38.59, increasing his portfolio's position to 56,652 shares.

 =====